 Again, sea levels rose, drowning the Continental Shelf and a portion of the Coastal Plain, creating yet another estuary at the mouth of the river.
 The Eastville Channel filled with sediments.
 Longshore currents carried more sediments south from New York, New Jersey and Pennsylvania, and the Nassawadox Spit grew to the south of the Accomack Spit, extending the Delmarva peninsula.

-As summarized very well by a Chesapeake Quarterly article in 2011:2
+As summarized in a Chesapeake Quarterly article in 2011:3

 When the last Wisconsin glaciation ended 18,000 years ago, sea levels rose one last time, drowning the mouth of the Cape Charles Channel and forming another estuary.
 Continued deposition by longshore currents extended the Delmarva Peninsula south and widened it out to Smith Island Shoals.
 Starting around 6,500 years ago, sediment transported from the shoals (and points north) buried the mouth of the Susquehanna River one last time, blocking the eastern end of the Cape Charles Channel.
 That forced the Susquehanna River over 5 miles to the south, to carve today's Chesapeake Channel to the Atlantic Ocean.